jdegand/react-tic-tac-toe/README.md

 ## Overview

 I did this to refresh my React knowledge.
 I  had originally completed this tutorial before the introduction of hooks so this time I used hooks.
+Looks like React documentation will be refreshed soon.
+[React Docs Beta](https://beta.reactjs.org/) is a preview of the new documentation site.

 [Live Link](https://jdegand.github.io/react-tic-tac-toe)